Is the New York Long Term Care Trust Act in effect?

 What does this mean?

-If this bill becomes law at any time in the year 2023, then only those people who own a long-term care insurance policy prior to January 1, 2023 will be able to qualify for an exemption from the law.
+If this bill becomes law at any time in the year 2024, then only those people who own a long-term care insurance policy with an effective date no later than January 1, 2024 will be able to qualify for an exemption from the payroll deduction.
 If you are interested in opting out of the New York Long Term Care Trust Act, then you will need to plan ahead and take action long before the bill becomes law.

 If you want to avoid the payroll deduction to fund this New York state program, then you need to purchase a long-term care insurance policy before the bill becomes effective.